AVOIDANT TO SECURE ROADMAP: PART III

 Work to make sure they feel independence and autonomy, that there’s no pressure for them to be a certain way or move at a certain pace, and that partners aren’t overly reliant on them for their needs.
 Ultimately avoidants want to feel that their autonomy is respected, supported, understood and not questioned, so that if they need to be alone or on their phone for a while, that there isn’t punishment.
 They want to feel their behaviours are unconditionally accepted and not shamed or criticised - they likely carry a lot of internal shame about it already.

+Avoidants feel safe when their autonomy or independence is not threatened, so when they withdraw, know that it’s not necessarily a sign of rejection.
+For a while, he may go through cycles of getting close and then stepping back.
 If an avoidant starts pulling away, let them know that you care but do not chase them.
 It may be very painful to do this, but pursuing them is likely to make it take longer for them to come back.
 They need breathing space, to feel safe with their own thoughts and unengulfed.
-Taking a time-out can be stressful but becomes easier if you learn expect it and work on developing coping strategies for yourself during this time - and the more avoidants can become used to relying on you to do this, the faster they should eventually be able to return.
+Taking a time-out can be stressful but becomes easier if you learn to expect it and work on developing coping strategies for yourself during this time - and the more avoidants can become used to relying on you to do this, the faster they should eventually be able to return.
 You can work on being emotionally resilient, self-soothe and meet your own emotional needs when you are feeling emotionally imbalanced.

 Avoidant partners are often masters at making their significant others feel like the “crazy one.”
 If you are finding yourself using more and more manipulative behaviors in order to get your partner to react or if your anxiety is through the roof, stop chasing.
 This will feel completely counter-intuitive because it probably seems like your chasing is the only thing keeping the connection.
 The reality is that your anxiety, whether warranted or not, feels engulfing to you partner.
 Creating some space can give your partner a chance to become less reactive (because their attachment triggers, which make us all operate in a more primal way, will switch off), and so hopefully more connected.

 It helps to come from a place of understanding, but this doesn’t mean sacrificing your needs or becoming a doormat.
-Don’t let your sympathy for their situation descend into sacrificing yourself.
+People dating avoidants, particularly if anxiously inclined, can have trouble, or begin to have trouble, with boundaries.
+We may not know where our needs begin or where the other’s end.
+Be compassionate with yourself that this is a natural reaction to a situation where your needs may not be fully recognised by your attachment figure, so the temptation is to self-sacrifice to remain close to them.
+But don’t let your sympathy for their situation descend into sacrificing yourself.
 Always be mindful of what your own boundaries are in a relationship and what you require to make you happy.
 If there is something you need, communicate and be prepared to stick to it.
 Be conscious that regular avoidant behaviours may be activating a lack of safety and fear of abandonment in you, which can make it hard to relax and see the relationship objectively.

 7. Don't try to fix them